 reporting such Sub Vendor’s ability to access and/or Use Information for the purpose of its Redistribution in accordance with the EMDA Reporting Policy.

-The Sub Vendor’s Use and Redistribution of Real Time and Delayed Data shall be governed by the EMDA or Euronext Market Data Dissemination Agreement (EMDDA) that the Sub Vendor is party to.
+The Sub Vendor’s Use and Redistribution of Information shall be governed by the EMDA that the Sub Vendor is party to.
 As such:

 the Contracting Party and its Affiliates will ensure that such Sub Vendor is party to an EMDA or EMDDA containing a Redistribute Licence for the Information Products and pays the applicable Redistribution Licence Fees in accordance with its EMDA or EMDDA.
 If the Contracting Party and its Affiliates fail to ask prior approval from Euronext, the Contracting Party will be liable towards Euronext for any unauthorized Use and/or Redistribution of such Information by such Sub Vendor; and